-One of two major provinces of the deep ocean floor, lying over 2 km (1.2 miles) in depth.
+An ocean basin is one of two major provinces of the deep ocean floor, lying over 2 kilometers (1.2 miles) in depth.
 The mid-ocean ridges form the other province.
 Together they constitute 50% of the Earth's surface.
-The deep ocean basin is underlain by a basaltic crust, about 7 km (4.3 miles) thick, and is covered in sediment and dotted by low abyssal hills.
+The deep ocean basin is underlain by a basaltic crust, about 7 kilometers (4.3 miles) thick, and is covered in sediment and dotted by low abyssal hills.
 See also ocean trench.

 Related categories GEOGRAPHY

 Home • About • Copyright © The Worlds of David Darling • Encyclopedia of Alternative Energy • Contact